Charles Stenholm: Reelection defeat

-Post-Congressional career
+Post-Congressional life

-Some major news organizations mentioned Stenholm as a possible candidate for Secretary of Agriculture in President Bush's second-term Cabinet, although Bush had supported the congressional redistricting plan.
+Some major news organizations mentioned Stenholm as a possible candidate for Secretary of Agriculture in President George W. Bush's second-term Cabinet, although Bush had supported the congressional redistricting plan.
 Bush nominated Nebraska Governor Mike Johanns, a fellow Republican, for the post.

 After leaving Congress, Stenholm became a lobbyist, representing various agricultural interests, including the horse meat industry.
 In 2006, he was the most visible lobbyist for three foreign-owned horse-slaughter plants in the U.S., which were fighting regulatory legislation that would have resulted in their having to close.
-Meat from such horses was consumed as food by residents of some European Union countries, Japan and Mexico; it was also used for zoo food, and for medical purposes.
+Meat from such horses was consumed as food by residents of some European Union countries, Japan, and Mexico; it was also used for zoo food and medical purposes.

-Since 2005, Stenholm has been a senior policy advisor and lobbyist with Olsson Frank Weeda, a Washington law and lobbying firm that specializes in representing food, drug, and agriculture interests before federal agencies.
+From 2005, Stenholm was a senior policy advisor and lobbyist with Olsson Frank Weeda, a Washington law and lobbying firm that specializes in representing food, drug, and agriculture interests before federal agencies.

-Stenholm is a member of the ReFormers Caucus of Issue One.
-He also serves on the board of directors of the Committee for a Responsible Federal Budget.
+Stenholm was a member of the ReFormers Caucus of Issue One.
+He also served on the board of directors of the Committee for a Responsible Federal Budget.

-Stenholm has since then returned to Tarleton State University where he teaches Agriculture Policy.
+Stenholm later returned to Tarleton State University where he taught Agriculture Policy.

+Death

+Stenholm died at his home in Granbury, Texas, on May 17, 2023, at the age of 84.
+Upon his death, many notable political leaders offered public tribute to Stenholm, including former Secretary of Agriculture Dan Glickman and the top leaders on the U.S. House and Senate committees on Agriculture.